cojoj/IntelliPaste-for-XCode/README.md

 ## Overview

-IntelliPaste is a Xcode plugin that makes copy-pasting between header and method files easier.
+IntelliPaste is an Xcode plugin that makes copy-pasting between header and method files easier.

 ## Usage

 Copy one or more methods from the method file.
-Then use `Shift+CmdA` or `Edit` > `Paste Methods` to copy paste them with the correct format for the header file.
-Alternatively, the starting point can be the header file, which is then copy-pasted to the method file with the appropriate format.
+Then use `Shift+Cmd+V` or `Edit` > `Paste Methods` to copy paste them with the correct format to the header file.
+Alternatively, the starting point can be the header file, which is then copy-pasted to the method file.

 ![IntelliPaste-Demo.gif](https://raw.githubusercontent.com/RobertGummesson/IntelliPaste-for-XCode/master/Screenshots/IntelliPaste-Demo.gif)